foliant-docs/docs/src/config.md

         - building_project.md
 ```

-In this example first two chapters are defined as simple list items, third chapter is a mapping with one element, and after that we see several mappings with nested lists.
+In this example first two chapters are defined as simple list items, the third chapter is a mapping with one element, and after that, we see several mappings with nested lists.

 If we were building a PDF document with <link src="backends/pandoc.md">Pandoc backend</link> or a static site with <link src="backends/slate.md">Slate backend</link>, this complex chapter structure will be ignored, as if we have supplied a simple flat list: